top of page

 Transportation & Mobility

-Public transport is the easiest way to move around Tel Aviv due to traffic and parking constraints.
-Students commonly combine buses, trains, the light rail, and bikes/scooters depending on distance and schedule.
+Public transportation is the easiest way to get around Tel Aviv due to traffic and limited parking.
+Students commonly combine buses, trains, the light rail, and biking or walking depending on distance and schedule.
+Most people use the Moovit app to find the best routes, check real-time arrivals, and pay for public transportation.

 Transportation Costs on average